-Smartphones outsold PCs for the first time ever in Q4 2010Alex Wagner - Deputy Managing Editor, News Desk
+Smartphones outsold PCs for the first time ever in Q4 2010Alex Wagner - Editorial Director of News and Content

 There's been plenty of evidence that smartphone adoption is on the rise, but a new report from the IDC is perhaps the best proof of that yet.
 According to the IDC's report on Q4 2010 worldwide smartphone sales, there were around 100.9 million devices moved in the final three months of last year.
 Just how many PCs were sold, you ask?
 92.1 million, which was a record for the industry, but still fell almost nine million units shy of the humble smartphone.